JesusGuti/Wordle-Clone/README.md

 - Animation when the word is correct ✅
 - Fix method, when a letter is repeated in a word
 - Show correct word when game finished ✅
+- Add alert when there are not enough letters
 - Add Win event
 - Add game over event
 - Add definition of the word modal